 Breaking down what’s out there

-Cyber-attacks can range from soft/medium grade attacks such as phishing or hackers receiving information from a disgruntled employee to hard attacks which requires hackers to get direct access to the information through breaking in or hacking the firewall.
+Cyber-attacks can range from soft/medium grade attacks such as phishing or hackers receiving information from a disgruntled employee to hard attacks that require hackers to get direct access to the information through breaking in or hacking the firewall.

 Soft/mid-grade attacks are the more common form of hacking that companies face.
 The gatekeepers for this level of attack include the employees and the IT department.
 With this type of attack, hackers are able to enter into a company database through phishing or exploiting a known password schema to gain access into the system.
 These attacks can also happen due to insider information from disgruntled employees given to hackers.